-Complete and submit an online proposal form:
+- Complete and submit an online proposal form:

 |Spring semester & December/January winter break||April 1|

-|Fall and summer semesters||Oct.
-31|
+|Fall and summer semesters||October 31|

 Eligibility: Full-time faculty and lecturers are eligible to submit a Faculty-Led Education Abroad Program Proposal.
 This form must include departmental signatures.

 Proposal Workshops: Faculty and lecturers are encouraged to attend a faculty-led program proposal workshop, co-facilitated by The Council on International Educational Exchange (CIEE) and Education Abroad.
 The date and location of the next workshop will be determined soon.

 Proposal Review Process & Timelines

 Faculty-led program proposals must be reviewed and approved by the faculty's department chair and college dean.